-Step 2: Now in this tab go to the Excel Track Changes option, which is there under Changes Section.
+- Step 2: Now in this tab go to Track Changes option, which is there under Changes Section.

 Work With Track Changes Option in Excel

-Now we will see how exactly excel track the changes we made in excel.
+Now we will see how exactly excel tracks the changes we made in excel.
 Consider the below data for this example.

 Now we have multiple options When, Who, and Where.
 Before we go to the next step let us understand these options.

 When: This option includes multiple other options as well.
 Whether you want to track since you last saved, All, Not yet reviewed, and since date option.